vincevidallon/cross-country-racing/README.md

 - JavaFX
 - Junit 5

-We have also included a basic setup of the Gradle project and Tasks required for the course including:
-- Required dependencies for the functionality above
-- Test Coverage with JaCoCo
-- Build plugins:
-    - JavaFX Gradle plugin for working with (and packaging) JavaFX applications easily

-You are expected to understand the content provided and build your application on top of it.
-If there is anything you would like more information about please reach out to the tutors.
+This project also has the following contents in a ZIP archive:
+- UML Use Case Diagram (PDF)
+- UML Class Diagram (PDF)
+- Project Report (PDF)
+- Built JAR file

 ## Importing Project (Using IntelliJ)
 IntelliJ has built-in support for Gradle.
-To import your project:
+To import the project:

 - Launch IntelliJ and choose `Open` from the start-up window.
 - Select the project and click open
 - At this point in the bottom right notifications you may be prompted to 'load gradle scripts', If so, click load

-**Note:** *If you run into dependency issues when running the app or the Gradle pop up doesn't appear then open the Gradle sidebar and click the Refresh icon.*

 ## Run Project
 1. Open a command line interface inside the project directory and run `./gradlew run` to run the app.